-1 The earlier forms n2 and n6 only survive vestigially, in the 1sg possessive of Lo (mi-n2) and Toga (mi-n6) - etymologically 'with me'.
+13 The earlier forms n2 and n ε only survive vestigially, in the 1sg possessive of Lo (mi-n2) and Toga (mi-n ε) - etymologically 'with me'.

 Interestingly, the 1sg Aorist clitic gu has also undergone another reanalysis of a completely different kind.
-In modern Vera'a, the prefix k- encodes the Aorist not only for 1sg, but for all non-singular persons as well ($Table\ 3$).
+In modern Vera'a, the prefix k- encodes the Aorist not only for 1sg, but for all non-singular persons as well (Table 3).
 It looks as if this prefix were in the process of being reanalyzed as the general marker for Aorist, thereby losing its original connection with the first person; ironically, this is the exact opposite of the Torres evolution.
-Even the 2sg and 3sg persons seem threatened by the expansion of VRA k- to all persons, judging by the attestation of $nik\ so\ k$ - $\beta an\$ and $di\ so\ k$ - $\beta an\$ as alternatives to the regular $nik\ so\ \mathcal{O}$ - $\beta an\$ and $di\ so\ n\epsilon$ - $\beta an\$ (respectively 'you/he should go').
+Even 2sg and 3sg seem threatened by the expansion of VRA k- to all persons, judging by the attestation of nik so k-van and di so k-van as alternatives to the regular nik so parameters-

-Finally, this generalization of k to non-singular persons in Vera'a possibly provides the explanation for a non-etymological k found in several non-singular pronouns in Vera'a's closest neighbor, Vurës: $k \in m \in \underline{k}$ 'lexc.pl'; $k \in m \in \underline{k}$ 'lexc.du'; $d \in r \in \underline{k}$ 'linc.du'.
+Finally, this generalization of /k/ to non-singular persons in Vera'a possibly provides the explanation for a non-etymological /k/ found in several non-singular pronouns in Vera'a's closest neighbor, Vurës: $k \epsilon m \epsilon \underline{k}$ 'lexc.pl'; $k \omega m \omega r \omega \underline{k}$ 'lexc.du'; $d \omega r \omega \underline{k}$ 'linc.du'.
 If this hypothesis is right, then Vurës would combine the evolution patterns of Vera'a (spreading of gu to non-singular persons) and of the Torres languages (accretion of gu to the preceding pronoun, and generalization of the augmented form to all functions, regardless of the verb's aspect).
-If this hypothesis is true, then these three non-etymological k are the only trace left by gu in Vurës.
-Indeed, this language - like Mota and Mwesen - encodes its 1sg Aorist subjects with an innovative form na (Table 2), surely the result of the coalescence of no <nau and a <(k)a.
+If this hypothesis is true, then these three non-etymological /k/ are the only trace left by gu in Vurës.
+Indeed, this language - like Mota and Mwesen - encodes its 1sg Aorist subjects with an innovative form na ($Table\ 2$), surely the result of the coalescence of na <nau and a <(k)a.